 Commercial and Farm Trucks Vehicle Services

 The International Registration Plan (IRP) is a registration reciprocity agreement among 49 jurisdictions states of the United States and 10 provinces of Canada providing for payment of license fees on the basis of total distance operated.
 Apportionment is required for vehicles operating in two or more International Registration Plan (IRP) member jurisdictions that have a combined gross weight or used in combination where the weight exceeds of more than 26,000 pounds, including the weight of the vehicle and the maximum load, or is a power unit having three or more axles, regardless of weight.
 Commercial vehicles weighing less than 26,000 pounds operating intrastate in two or more jurisdictions must also apportion.
 Apportioned power units (truck, tractor, truck tractor, buses, mobile home trailers, power wreckers) do not have to be titled in Illinois to purchase apportioned plates.
 Trailers registered in Illinois must be titled in Illinois.
 A fleet is defined as one or more Apportionable Vehicles registered in the same jurisdictions.

 Apportioned Tow Trucks and Household Goods Carriers

 Special insurance requirements are in effect for Tow Trucks.
 Household Goods Carriers have specific instructions for showing the Carrier or Service Provider name on their registrations.
 For more information regarding tow trucks and household goods carriers, please contact the Commercial & Farm Truck Division at 217-785-1800.

-All new applicants are required to pay by secured funds for the first three years of registration.
+All new applicants are required to pay by secured funds for the first three full years of registration.
 Acceptable forms of payment are cash, money order, credit/debit card or certified check.
 A company or personal check may only be accepted with an irrevocable letter guaranteeing payment from your financial institution.
 Credit/debit card payments may be made by telephone or in person.
 Credit or debit cards cannot be accepted for any payment where Certified Funds or Certified Checks are required.
 To apply for first time issuance of IRP plates you must bring: